vj-sananda/hw_interview_questions/rtl/linked_list_fifo/README.md

 # Problem

-Design and implement a unit can maintains N-ordered queues as a singley linked list.
+Design and implement a unit can maintains N-ordered queues as a singly linked list.

 # Commentary

-Singaley linked lists are commonly used in networking applications where multiple queues must be maintained for differing and independent contexts and the load across individual queues is not balanced for all traffic flows.
+Singly linked lists are commonly used in networking applications where multiple queues must be maintained for differing and independent contexts and the load across individual queues is not balanced for all traffic flows.
 In this case, it would otherwise be necessary to size